mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Retrieves information about a specified product, run with administrator access.
+    Gets information about the specified product.
+This operation is run with administrator access.